-IoT sensors lay the foundation for a bigger connected system for monitoring weather conditions.
+IoT sensors lay the foundation for a bigger connected system for weather tracking in agriculture.
 These systems rely on a network of connected sensors that collect data in the field.
 Cloud computing platforms then process the collected data to provide alarms and notifications on potential weather hazards affecting crops.

 Connected system of IoT sensors for weather monitoring

 Using IoT systems, farmers can get real-time access to information on the environment and soil to plan actions ahead of weather changes.
 When a system receives disturbing data from weather sensors, it can send a notification on upcoming frost or rainfall.

 Advantages of IoT solutions for weather condition monitoring:

 - Reduce risks to crops by monitoring severe weather conditions